webreactor/rmq-dump/Readme.md

 To backup exchanges, queues, bindings use RMQ webinterface.

+### Features

+* Dumps messages
+* Does not consumes messages, server state is not changed after dumping
+* Loads messages to RMQ
+* Can filter load and dump lists of vhosts or queus
+* Can alter message changing result vhost or queue name
+* Uses json lines format
+* Works with STDOUT and STDIN streams

 ### How it works

-rmq-dump does not consume messages (does not asknowleges).
+**Dumping**

+rmq-dump runs throught all specified vhosts and queues (all, if not specified), using built-in rabbitmqadmin retrieves list of vhosts and queues.
-rmq-dump gets (basic_get) all messages then closes connections so all mesages go back to their queues.
+Using basic_get rmq-dump gets all messages qithout acknowledging then closes connection so all messages go back to their queues.
-Tested up to 500k messages in a queue.
+Tested up to 500k messages in a queue. rmq-dump sends all recieved messages in STDOUT with json lines format.
+Pipe it to a file if you want to store them.

-rmq-dump uses STDOUT and STDIN for dumping and loading messages.

-rmq-dump stores all messages to json lines format.

-It you need consistent state backup - stop all consumers and publisher before you make backup.
+It you need consistent state backup - stop all consumers and publishers before you make backup.

 Each stored message contains: